carnesmedia/thumbkit/README.md

   }
 ```

+### Image thumbnails

 ```ruby
   Thumbkit.new('path/to/image.jpg').write_thumbnail # => 'path/to/image.jpg'
 ```

 Will write a 60x60 cropped image to `path/to/image.jpg`.

+NOTE: When the output filename is inferred, the filetype will also be inferred
+depending on the input type.
+In general, image files thumbnails should be the
+same type as their original.
+Video thumbnails should be jpg.
+Text and audio
+thumbnails should be png.

+### Text thumbnails

 ```ruby
   text = Thumbkit.new('path/to/text_file.txt')